The Mustard-Seed KingdomDaily Reflection / Produced by The High Calling

-Here is another illustration Jesus used: "The Kingdom of Heaven is like a mustard seed planted in a field.
-It is the smallest of all seeds, but it becomes the largest of garden plants; it grows into a tree, and birds come and make nests in its branches."
+[The Kingdom of God] is like a mustard seed planted in the ground.
+It is the smallest of all seeds, but it becomes the largest of all garden plants; it grows long branches, and birds can make nests in its shade.”